Print this topic

 Cervical sample

 A cervical sample only takes a few minutes.
-Some people find it a bit uncomfortable, but it shouldn't hurt.
+Some people find it a bit uncomfortable, but it should not hurt.
 During the test, a doctor or nurse puts an instrument called a speculum into your vagina so they can see your cervix.
 They use a small soft brush to pick up a few cells from the surface of your cervix, which they then send to the laboratory to be tested.

 Costs

-From 12 September 2023, free screening is available for:
+Free screening is available for:

 Where to get screened